-The above forms are not directly marked for tense and resemble English modals in not consistently affecting time reference.
+The above forms are not directly marked for tense38F and resemble English modals in not consistently affecting time reference.

+tense and TIME tense and aspect mood and modality sentence types notes

 Charts

 FORMAT AND CONTENT

 The charts follow a four-sentence format based on the assertive quality of the verb phrase.
 The sentences in the first chart, for example, are